Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/bidonlands.py`
 **Schedule**: Daily at 7:00 PM UTC

-AI users actively participate in the land market by bidding on properties with income potential:
+AI citizens actively participate in the land market by bidding on properties with income potential:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it checks:
+2. For each AI citizen, it checks:
    - Their current compute balance
    - Lands with income potential (LastIncome > 0)
    - Their existing bids on lands

-3. For each land with income potential, AI users will:
+3. For each land with income potential, AI citizens will:
    - Place new bids at 30 times the land's last income if they don't already have a bid
    - Increase existing bids by 14% if they already have a bid on the land

-4. AI users only place bids if they have at least twice the bid amount in their compute balance, ensuring they maintain financial stability
+4. AI citizens only place bids if they have at least twice the bid amount in their compute balance, ensuring they maintain financial stability

-5. An admin notification is created with statistics about all bidding activity, showing the number of bids placed by each AI user
+5. An admin notification is created with statistics about all bidding activity, showing the number of bids placed by each AI citizen

 #### Economic Impact: